 The semi-detached property of just over 210m2 (after the extension) is located in a desirable conservation area on a tight building site with strong aesthetic restrictions from the planners.

-Enhabit started by providing a design review, which established that there was potential to transform the energy performance and comfort of the property.
+Enhabit started by providing a Design Brief, which established that there was potential to transform the energy performance and comfort of the property.
 The clients were up to the challenge and Enhabit set about collaborating with the architect to make it happen.
 The services provided included technical design support, PHPP modelling, onsite support, airtightness training and testing.

 Once the contractor had been selected to build the project, they appointed Enhabit’s in-house subcontractors to support them by designing, supplying and installing the heating and plumbing systems.

 The refurbishment aimed to achieve a heating demand of 50kWh/m2 – ambitious for a project of this type.
 This would grant it a peak heating demand close to just one-third of what could be expected from a normal Victorian house of this style.

 The refurbishment, basement and extension involved the application of high-performance Internal Wall Insulation (IWI) on the existing walls, the construction of new super-insulated cavity walls and the application of roof and floor insulation.
 Only double glazed sash windows could be installed due to planning restrictions, but these were carefully fitted to be as airtight as possible.
 A bespoke airtightness strategy was applied.